torrejonv/teranode/docs/architecture/architecture.md

 Various services and components are outlined to show their interactions and functions within the system:

-1. **Legacy P2P Network Bridge**: This service handles the legacy peer-to-peer communications within the blockchain network.
-As older (legacy) nodes will not be able to directly communicate with the newer (UBSV) nodes, this service acts as a bridge between the two types of nodes.

-2. **TX / TXO Lookup Service**: This is used for querying "in scope" transaction and transaction ouput data.

-3. **Peer Service**: This service handles node discovery, managing connections with peer nodes in the network.

-4. **Coinbase Overlay Node**: This service tracks and stores the Coinbase transactions, which are the first transactions in a block that create new coins and reward miners.

-5. **UBSV Node Core Services**:
+1. **UBSV Node Core Services**:
   - **Propagation Service**: Responsible for receiving transactions (from other nodes) and propagating transactions (to other nodes).
   - **TX Validation Service**: Checks transactions for correctness and adherence to network rules.
   - **Block Assembly Service**: Assembles blocks for the blockchain.
   - **Blockchain Service**: Responsible for managing the block headers and list of subtrees in a block.
   - **Block Validation Service**: Validates new subtrees and blocks before they are added to the blockchain.

-6. **Ancillary Services**:
+2. **Overlay Services**:
+  - **Legacy P2P Network Bridge**: This service handles the legacy peer-to-peer communications within the blockchain network.
+As older (legacy) nodes will not be able to directly communicate with the newer (UBSV) nodes, this service acts as a bridge between the two types of nodes.
+  - **Peer Service**: This service handles node discovery, managing connections with peer nodes in the network.
+  - **Coinbase Overlay Node**: This service tracks and stores the Coinbase transactions, which are the first transactions in a block that create new coins and reward miners.
+  - **TX / TXO Lookup Service**: This is used for querying "in scope" transaction and transaction ouput data.
   - **TX Submission (ARC)**: Manages the submission of  transactions to the network on behalf of the propagation service.
   - **Banlist Service**: Maintains and verifies against a list of banned entities or nodes.
   - **UTXO Lookup Service**:
     - **UTXO Lookup Service**: Retrieves information about **unspent** transaction outputs, which are essential for validating new transactions.

-7. **Other Components**:
+3. **Other Components**:
   - **Message Broker**: A middleware that facilitates communication between different services.
   - **TX Status Store**: Keeps track of the status of transactions within the system.
   - **Hashers**: Perform the computational work of hashing that is central to the mining process.